act-rules/act-rules.github.io/_rules/SC1-1-1-css-image.md

 | Presented item       | Element containing background images without child elements but with previously calculated CSS properites applied.
 | Question             | Does T1 sufficiently describe the element?
 | Help                 | If the element shows content, which is redundant T1, answer 'Yes'.
 Otherwise, or if the element provides any functionality, answer 'No'.
-| Requir               | If no, could you suggest a sufficient textual alternative?
+| Repair               | If no, could you suggest a sufficient textual alternative?
+| User profile         | Requires sight
 | Requires context     | yes
 | Requires Interaction | yes